muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 * Simple **Terminal Symbols** contain language keywords and *basic building blocks*
   * e.g. `:`, `<-`, `+`, `-`, `!`, `!!`, `;`, `(`, `)`, `.`

 * **Complex Types** extend Terminal Symbols to literals and logical language elements.
   * e.g. `light( red ).`

-* From CT agent behavour can be expressed by means of plans.
+* The language allows agent behavour to be expressed by means of plans.
   * e.g. `+!phaseduration(NewDuration)`

 * Agents comprise all these levels of language elements.